Last updated on January 18th, 2023 at 05:54 pm

-I don’t know of any kids who don’t, at some point, want a pet.
-The usual requests are dogs and cats.
+I don’t know of any kids who don’t want a pet at some point in their childhood.
+The usual requests are for dogs and cats.
 Occasionally there will be the odd request for hamsters, rabbits, or guinea pigs, too.
 But there’s another less common choice that I think should be considered—the bearded dragon.

 Bearded dragons and bacteria

 Let’s start by dispelling a rampant myth that keeps parents from choosing reptiles as pets for their children…

 Owning a reptile will make not your kids sick with a bacterial or parasitic infection as long as they wash their hands.

 Reptiles can carry Salmonella and can often have pinworms (commonly found in their feces).
 When parents hear this, they sometimes panic and forbid reptiles from their homes.
 This is unwarranted!
 Salmonella is very rare, and handwashing prevents any issues from occurring. (source)